 Traditionally, a golf bag contained a set of 14 clubs, including a combination of woods, irons, wedges, and a putter.
 This configuration of hybrid clubs was aimed to offer versatility across various shot distances and course conditions.

-Novices often start with a basic set, including a driver, fairway wood, a few irons, a wedge, and a putter.
+Novices often start with a basic golf club sets, including a driver, fairway wood, a few irons, a wedge, and a putter.
 Intermediate players expand their sets, incorporating more irons and wedges to refine their game.

 The 14-club setup provides versatility but can overwhelm beginners.
 While it covers a range of shots, it might not cater perfectly to a player’s individual style or golf course requirements.